Where Do Cockroaches Come From?

 Globally, cockroaches have a diverse range of origins, with different species originating from various regions around the world.
 It is believed that roaches were originally from tropical regions, and eventually adapted to cooler conditions.
 They are one of the most ancient groups of insects, indicating that they have been around for a very long time.
 Their origins trace back to the Carboniferous period, which is about 320 million years ago.
 This makes them older than dinosaurs.

 There are thousands of species of cockroaches, but only a few are commonly found in human habitats.
 These species, like the German cockroach, American cockroach, and Oriental cockroach, have adapted to living with humans and are the ones most often encountered in homes and buildings.
 They can consume anything and thrive in various temperature conditions, except for the extreme polar regions.
-This makes it easy for them to locate sustenance, particularly in areas populated by humans.

 Natural Habitats and Urban Adaptation